-The machine simulated the weight of buildings on the columns applying either constant or by fluctuating compression, the latter representing the forces that pulse through the structure as the building sways back and forth.
-By jolting one end of the column back and forth with the SRMD's hydraulic system, the team simulated a range of quakeinduced lateral motions, the degree of which, in reality, depend on a building's distance from the fault line that earthquake ground motions emanate from.
+The machine simulated the weight of buildings on the columns by applying either constant or fluctuating compression, the latter representing the forces that pulse through the structure as the building sways back and forth.
+By jolting one end of the column back and forth with the SRMD's hydraulic system, the team simulated a range of quake-induced lateral motions, the degree of which, in reality, depend on a building's distance from the fault line that earthquake ground motions emanate from.

 The team measured the response of each column during the test, taking note of any permanent changes to its shape.
 In addition, they coated the columns in a layer of white paint that would begin to chip off as the steel bent, making permanent deformation more visually apparent.
-They tested every column until it could no longer oppose the forces exerted by the machine, driving some to buckle near their ends and others to contort along their entire length.
-Among the deformed columns, they picked up on a telling pattern.